A cracked tsuka (Japanese sword handle) is probably the most commonly

 SOURCE: Sword Forum International

-This is MUCH preferred than the old 'rubber mallet' method, which can and often does CAUSE a cracked tsuka when trying to check for one!
+This is MUCH preferred than the old 'bang it off with a rubber mallet' method, which can and often does CAUSE a cracked tsuka when trying to check for one!

 Regardless of how it comes about, the concern is that swords with an undetected cracked wooden handle CAN potentially fail suddenly and dramatically in use.